NCPP/ocgis/doc/install.rst

 Optional Dependencies
 ---------------------

-There are two optional dependencies.
+Optional dependencies are listed below.
 OpenClimateGIS will still operate without these libraries installed but functionality and performance may change.

 ============= ======== ====================================================== =================================================================================================================================
 Package Name  Version  URL                                                    Usage